Low-Cost Privacy-Preserving Decentralized Learning: Evaluation

 \section{Evaluation}

-In this section, we compare \sys's performance on a practical learning task with that of baseline \ac{D-PSGD} and the privacy-preserving \ac{DL} algorithm Muffliato~\cite{cyffersMuffliatoPeertoPeerPrivacy2022}.
-The comparison focuses on two aspects: (i) the tradeoff between model utility (top-1 accuracy) and privacy, and (ii) the cost of such privacy in terms of the communication overhead.
-The next section explains all the experimental details, and the following ones are dedicated to the performance against a passive attacker described in \Cref{subsec:threat model}.
+We evaluate \sys{} on two practical learning tasks, image classification (on CIFAR-10) and movie recommendation (on \movielens{}).
+We compare \sys{}'s performance\footnote{All code used in this section can be found at \url{https://github.com/dimiarbre/ZIP-DL}} to that of two baselines: \ac{D-PSGD}~\cite{lian2017dpsgd}, and Muffliato~\cite{cyffersMuffliatoPeertoPeerPrivacy2022}, a privacy-preserving \ac{DL} algorithm.
+The comparison focuses on two aspects: (i) the tradeoff between privacy (measured as the ROC-AUC of two membership inference attacks) and model utility (top-1 test accuracy on CIFAR-10, and test loss on \movielens{}), and (ii) the cost of such privacy in terms of communication overhead.
+For the sake of completeness, we also consider \ac{TPR} at low \ac{FPR} rates for one of these attacks, in line with existing literature~\cite{carliniMembershipInferenceAttacks2022}.
+Those results are reported in~\cref{subsec:TPR at low FPR}.